-After a noise mitigation agreement was made between the City of Tempe and City of Phoenix in 1994, the Tempe Aviation Commission used a Standard Instrument Departure (SID) Procedure for the Phoenix Sky Harbor International Airport to develop a "Corridor" to measure how jet and large turboprop aircraft complied with the SID procedure.
-The City of Phoenix did not consider the Tempe corridor measure feasible to implement, and developed a 5,500 feet long exit "Gate" at Price Road, the 202 and 101 Red Mountain exchange as the official measure the airport is using to identify non-compliant airlines.
+After a noise mitigation agreement was made between the City of Tempe and City of Phoenix in 1994, the Tempe Aviation Commission used a Standard Instrument Departure (SID) Procedure for the two parallel runways in use at Phoenix Sky Harbor International Airport to develop a "Corridor" to measure how jet and large turboprop aircraft complied with the SID procedure.
+The City of Phoenix did not consider the Tempe corridor measure feasible to implement, and developed a 5,500 feet long "Gate" at Price Road close to where the SR202 and SR101 Red Mountain exchange is located as the official measure the airport is using to identify non-compliant airlines.
 The City of Phoenix issues notices of deviations to airlines, which jet aircraft make turns away from the Salt riverbed before they reach the "Gate."